muh-5/nnnopen/README.md

           chmod 777 nnnopen.sh\
 \
 notes:\
--change program to what you use \
+-change programs to what you use \
 -you can use nnnopen with another file manger\
 -you can use nnnopen directly by type\
       nnnopen.sh FILE_NAME\